dhren2019/app_peliculas_ionic/README.md

 # MovieBank

 MovieBank is an app that you can explore and evaluate more than 28,000 movies.
-This app is developed with Ionic 4.
+This app is developed with Ionic 4 & Angular.

 ## Screenshots